m5c/OAuth2SpringBootDemo/README.md

 ### Disclaimer

 OAuth2 communicates cryptographic tokens as URL parameters.
-However, [without HTTPS](https://stackoverflow.com/questions/499591/are-https-urls-encrypted), such parameters are not pretected when communicated over the network.
+However, [without HTTPS](https://stackoverflow.com/questions/499591/are-https-urls-encrypted), such parameters are not protected when communicated over the network.
 On top of this demo application you should [therefore always enable https](https://www.thomasvitale.com/https-spring-boot-ssl-certificate/).

 ## Hands-on